-The Board of Directors appoints the Executive Board, consisting of the Group President and CEO, the Deputy Group CEO and CCO, and the CFO who undertake the day-to-day management of Ørsted through the Executive Committee.
+The Board of Directors appoints the Executive Board, consisting of the Group President and CEO, the CFO, and the Chief HR Officer (CHRO), who undertake the day-to-day management of Ørsted through the Group Executive Team.
 None of our executives are members of the Board of Directors.
-A management team consisting of the Executive Committee, the senior vice presidents, and certain vice presidents drives strategic development and cultural alignment across the company.